krabedrummer/ImageToPainting/Assets/_Project/Documentation/README.txt

 This projects is a System or Tool that loads an image from the internet, applies a custom Oil Paint Shader, allows the user to adjust the desired amount of paint strokes, then saves the image to the Desktop.

+How does it work?

+An image is pulled from the web using UnityWebRequest.
+It is then applied as a texture to an instance of a material with a custom Oil Painting filter shader with the amount of paint strokes set to 0.
+The shader gets the value of the slider as it is moved, increasing or decreasing the amount of paint strokes applied to the image.
+A screen shot from a render texture created of the new filtered imaged can then be taken of the image and saved to the users desktop.
+Current saved images will be saved over if not moved to a new folder.
+The user may also reset the image and take another.

 Convert an Image from the Web into a painting.

 Type or paste a URL for an image in the Input Field.